 Cranberries are loaded with more antioxidants than other every day berry varieties like strawberries and blueberries.
 What they don’t contain is much sugar, which is why they taste bitter.
 This is why they’re typically cooked into jams and sauces.
 They’re delicious added to slow cooker pot roast or to make your own cran-apple juice.

-Apple are available all year but they are at their peak from late September to early December.
+Of course, this fruit is going to be included in a Fall Produce Guide.
+Apples are a staple available all year but they are at their peak from late September to early December.
 With hundreds of varieties to chose from most people stay close to the popular Fuji, Granny Smith and Honeycrisp.
 Look for apples with tight skins and no bruises.

 Radishes frequently show up as a garnish in restaurants in interesting and unexpected colors and shapes.
 The common cherry-red marble-sized radish contains a degree of heat produced by an enzyme in the skin of the radish.
 The radish’s name is often derived from this tangy vegetable’s appearance.